A note on the $(\infty,n)$-category of cobordisms: Models for (infty,n) -categories

 \subsubsection{The underlying model categories}

 Similarly to subsection \ref{sec css fibrant} there are model categories running in the background.
-We can consider either the injective or projective model structure on the category of $n$-fold simplicial spaces $\sSpace_n$, which we denote by $\sSpace_{n,c}$ respectively $\sSpace_{n, f}$.
-Bousfield localizations at the analogs of the Segal maps give model structures whose fibrant objects are (Reedy fibrant) $n$-uple Segal spaces, further localizing at maps governing essential constancy, the fibrant objects become (Reedy fibrant) $n$-fold Segal spaces, and a third localization at a map imposing completeness gives model structures $\sSpace_{n,c}^{CSe}$ respectively $\sSpace_{n,f}^{CSe}$ whose fibrant objects which are (Reedy fibrant) complete $n$-fold Segal spaces, see \cite{LurieGoodwillie,BarwickSP} and \cite[Appendix]{JF-S}.
-Note that again, the identity map induces a Quillen equivalence between $\sSpace_{n,c}$ and $\sSpace_{n, f}$ which descends to the localizations.
+We can consider either the injective or projective model structure on the category of $n$-uple simplicial spaces $\sSpace^n$, which we denote by $\sSpace^n_{c}$ respectively $\sSpace^n_{f}$.
+Bousfield localizations at the analogs of the Segal maps give model structures whose fibrant objects are (Reedy fibrant) $n$-uple Segal spaces, further localizing at maps governing essential constancy, the fibrant objects become (Reedy fibrant) $n$-fold Segal spaces, and a third localization at a map imposing completeness gives model structures $\sSpace_{n,c}^{CSe}$ respectively $\sSpace_{n,f}^{CSe}$ whose fibrant objects are (Reedy fibrant) complete $n$-fold Segal spaces, see \cite{LurieGoodwillie,BarwickSP} and \cite[Appendix]{JF-S}.
+Note that again, the identity map induces a Quillen equivalence between $\sSpace^n_{c}$ and $\sSpace^n_{f}$ which descends to the localizations.

-Alternatively, and by \cite[Appendix, Proposition A.9]{JF-S} equivalently, the construction of complete Segal objects for absolute distributors from \cite{LurieGoodwillie} provides an iterative definition of these model categories by considering simplicial objects in a suitable model category (which is taken to be the appropriate localization of $\sSpace_{n-1,c}$ respectively $\sSpace_{n-1, f}$) and localizes at the maps governing the Segal condition, essential constancy, and/or completeness in the new simplicial direction.
+Alternatively, and by \cite[Appendix, Proposition A.9]{JF-S} equivalently, the construction of complete Segal objects for absolute distributors from \cite{LurieGoodwillie} provides an iterative definition of these model categories by considering simplicial objects in a suitable model category (which is taken to be the appropriate localization of $\sSpace_{n-1,c}$ respectively $\sSpace_{n-1, f}$) and localizing at the maps governing the Segal condition, essential constancy, and/or completeness in the new simplicial direction.

-\cite{LurieGoodwillie} also provides a model category whose fibrant objects are Segal category objects in some suitable underlying model category, thus allowing to iterate the construction of Segal categories as well.
+\cite{LurieGoodwillie} also provides a model category whose fibrant objects are Segal category objects in some suitable underlying model category, thus allowing an iteration of the construction of Segal categories as well.
 Applying this construction $m$ times to the above one for complete $(n-m)$-fold Segal spaces provides a model category whose fibrant objects are $m$-hybrid $n$-fold Segal spaces.

+One can show (see e.g.~in \cite{BarwickCSS, LurieGoodwillie, BergnerRezk, BergnerRezkII, Yan}) that equivalences between (possibly non-complete) $n$-fold Segal spaces for this model structure are exactly the {\em Dwyer-Kan equivalences}, which are defined inductively.
+For this we need the following inductive definition of the homotopy category of an $n$-fold Segal space: \begin{defn} The {\em homotopy category} $h_1(X)$ of an $n$-fold Segal space $X_\bullets$ is the following category: its objects are the 0-simplices, i.e.~the points of $X_{0,\ldots, 0}$.
+For $x,y$ two objects, we let